jmico/beekeeper/README.md

 ## Performance

 Beekeeper is pretty lightweight, so the performance depends mostly on *the broker* performance.
-These are ballpark performance measurements of a local setup running ActiveMQ:
+These are ballpark performance measurements of a local setup running Mosquitto:

 - A `do_job` synchronous call to a remote method adds 1.5 ms of latency and involves 4 network round trips.
 This implies a maximum of 650 synchronous calls per second.